hyperledger/fabric-sdk-node/docs/tutorials/commonconnectionprofile.md

 ### Loading connection profile configurations
 The application may build a Javascript object from a yaml or a json formatted file.
-The applicatioin will then pass this to the `Gateway.connect` which provides the network configuration.
+The application will then pass this to the `Gateway.connect` which provides the network configuration.

 The following examples will create a new instance of the `Gateway` using a